- Home

 - An F-1 student who fails to maintain status, or withdraws from school or otherwise terminates or interrupts his or her course of studies without first obtaining international student advisor approval in SEVIS, the student is not eligible for any grace period, and would be considered under the DHS (Department of Homeland Security) regulations to be out of status.

-9. Report a change of address to the international student advisor within 10 days of the change, so that SEVIS can be updated.
-An international student advisor will update your SEVIS record within 21 days as required which satisfies your obligation to notify DHS of the address change.
-You must also submit a change of address to student central.
+9. Report a change of address to the international student advisor within 10 days of the change.
+You must first submit a change of address in Self-Service, go to “User Options,” and update your address.
+After you have completed the update in your student record, you must email an International Student Advisor within 10 days to confirm the change so that your SEVIS record can be updated.
+An International Student Advisor will then update your SEVIS record within 21 days, as required, which fulfills your obligation to notify DHS of the address change.

-11. Do not work off-campus without authorization.
+10. Do not work off-campus without authorization.
+Unauthorized off-campus work is a violation of F-1 status and can lead to severe consequences, including the termination of the student's immigration status.
 (See international student advisor for more information.)

 Terms: